Intakes in Switzerland 2026 for international students

 Overview of the Swiss education system

-The education system of Switzerland has three levels: primary, secondary, and tertiary.
-Primary education covers ages 4 to 11, secondary education covers ages 12 to 19, while tertiary education covers ages 19 to 24.
+Switzerland’s education system has three levels: primary, secondary, and tertiary.
+Primary education covers ages 4 to 11, secondary education covers ages 12 to 19, and tertiary education covers ages 19 to 24.

-The tertiary level, which is the higher education sector, has two Federal Institutes of Technology, cantonal universities, and universities of applied sciences.
-Higher education in Switzerland leads to bachelor’s, master’s and doctorate degrees.
-The duration of a bachelor’s degree is three years, while the duration of a master’s degree is one-and-a-half to two years.
+The tertiary level includes two Federal Institutes of Technology, cantonal universities, and universities of applied sciences.
+Higher education leads to bachelor’s, master’s, and doctorate degrees.
+A bachelor’s degree usually lasts three years, while a master’s takes one-and-a-half to two years.

 Looking to study in Switzerland?